xjseabrum/Jekyll-Theme-Dumbarton/contact.md

 ---
 layout: contact
 title:
-date: 2020-11-20
+date:
-pgp: true
+pgp: false
 ---

-If you need an advising appointment please use <a href="https://www.google.com" class="highlighted">this link</a> to schedule one.
+If you need an advising appointment please use <a href=" https://calendly.com/alexis-palmer-boulder" class="highlighted" target="_blank">this link</a> to schedule one.
 For other inquiries, please email me at EMAIL.